What You Need to Know About Employee Financial Wellness

 DailyPay was created to help employers offer modern financial wellness benefits to their employees, and help employees improve their financial wellness.
 We’ve done the research, and here are the effects of helping employees improve their financial wellness with DailyPay.

-- 47% of users say DailyPay has helped them avoid taking out a payday loan
+of users say DailyPay has helped them reduce financial stress.6

-- 49% of users say DailyPay helps them avoid late fees or overdraft fees
+- 49% of users say DailyPay helps them avoid late fees or overdraft fees7

-- 48% of Daily users say DailyPay helps them plan for the future and pay their regular bills on time
+- 48% of Daily users say DailyPay helps them plan for the future and pay their regular bills on time8

-- 30% of users say DailyPay helps them gain better control of their finances
+- 30% of users say DailyPay helps them gain better control of their finances9

 of users say DailyPay has helped them reduce financial stress.